eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 python 03-tidal_stats.py --config config/northern-au-test.yaml --split 4 --index 3
 ```
-Each script will write to standard out, but also write a log to `working\EOT20-nau-test\tmp`.
+Each script will write to standard out but also write a log to `working\EOT20-nau-test\tmp`.
 The log files are intended to be useful for monitoring running the script on HPC.

-Merge the results:
+3. **Merge the results**:
 ```bash
 python 04-merge_strips.py --config config/northern-au-test.yaml --split 4
 ```

-Visualise the results:
+4. **Visualise the results**:
 ```bash
 python 06-generate-preview-maps.py --config config\northern-au-test.yaml
 ```

 This will generate a visualisation of every statistic calculated in this test.
-You will find these visualisation in `working/EOT20-nau-test/tmp/preview`
+You will find these visualisations in `working/EOT20-nau-test/tmp/preview`

 ![Tidal Range for Northern Australia](media/Tidal-range_map.png)

 # Reproducing the final Australian EOT20 Tidal Stats dataset
-The published tidal statistics involves simulating over a wide area over a full 19 years to ensure that LAT and HAT estimates are as accurate as possible.
+The the full tidal statistics dataset for Australia involves simulating over a larger area and for a longer period in time.
+To fully capture the effects of the lunar cycle on tides a 19-year period should be simulated. published tidal statistics involves simulating over a wide area over a full 19 years to ensure that LAT and HAT estimates are as accurate as possible.
 For this reason the processing takes a long time.
 It is therefore recommended that recalculating

 Setup the Grid:
 ```bash